 The web server then sends that rendered html to the browser and the user has a new page to view.

 I’m sure there is nothing here that rocks your world especially not after having read the chapter on ASP.NET MVC.
 But this leads us to the different components of the Rails framework.

 7.1.3 Components of the Rails framework

 The Rails framework consists of a couple of libraries that can be installed and used separately but are generally used together.

+Table 7.1: Components of the rails framework